JackiePease/spscontroller/README.md

 - Projector and micro HDMI to projector HDMI cable
 - Loudspeaker and 3.5" audio jack connector

-NOTE: INCOMPLETE - I will add some details of html etc. on Raspiub.com/
+NOTE: INCOMPLETE - I will add some details of html etc. on Raspi